 Look for local options when going abroad

-All the international travel SIM cards and carrier roaming plans mentioned above are great options, as you can set them up before you go on vacation and connect online as soon as you land.
-However, you can also opt for a prepaid SIM card from one of the carriers based in the country you’re visiting.
+International travel SIMs and carrier roaming plans are worth considering.
+However, that is mostly because you can set them up before you go on vacation.
+However, you can also get a prepaid SIM card from a local network carrier in the place you’re visiting.
 This will almost always offer more bang for the buck.

 If you're going to be in one place for a while, the local carriers will likely offer the best deals.

 What is important here is to do the research beforehand.
-Apart from figuring out network compatibility for your smartphone, you can also find out which local networks offer the best tourist-friendly prepaid plans, how the coverage is (if you plan to be on the road a lot), and how easy it will be to pick up a SIM card.
+You can find out which local networks offer the best tourist-friendly prepaid plans.
+Make sure that its coverage is good if you plan to be on the road a lot.
+It’s also important to know how easy it will be to pick up a SIM card.

-A quick Google search will tell you whether the airport you are arriving in has network carrier kiosks in the arrival lounge.
-If it doesn’t, in many cases you can order a SIM card online and have it shipped to your hotel or just stop by a local carrier store once you get out of the airport.
+A Google search will tell you whether the arrival airport has kiosks after you land.
+You can also order a SIM card online and have it shipped to your hotel.
+Renting a car at the airport?
+Stop by a local carrier store once you get out of the airport.

-The bottom line is that international travel SIM cards like those mentioned above are good, and having an international roaming pack from your U.S. carrier is useful in a pinch.
+International SIM cards are useful.
+Having an international roaming pack from your carrier is great for a day or two.
 However, getting a pre-paid SIM card from a local network while abroad will often yield the best deals.
-Just do as much research as you can ahead of time to ensure that you get connected as quickly as possible.
+Do as much research as possible so you can get a SIM quickly.